You have the right to change your mind

 Only to realize later I should have said no.

-In the middle of one of those times my good friend said: โyou know you have the right to change your mind, Kerry?โ
+In the middle of one of those times a friend said…

 It was a huge light bulb moment for me.